rbaumgar/otelcol-demo-app/ServicePerformanceMonitoring.md

 In this demo we do not install the OpenShift Elasticsearch Operator, because we use only in-memory tracing - no perstistence.

-Make sure you are logged in as cluster-admin:
+Make sure you are logged in as cluster-admin!

 After a short time, you can check that the operator pods were created and running and the CRDs are created: